vapor/docs/4.0/docs/fluent/overview.md

 To create a new model, create a new class conforming to `Model`.

 !!! tip
-	Making model classes `final` is recommended as it improves performance and simplifies conformance requirements.
+    It's recommended to mark model classes `final` to improve performance and simplify conformance requirements.

-The model protocol's first requirement is the static string `schema`.
+The `Model` protocol's first requirement is the static string `schema`.

 ```swift
 static let schema = "galaxies"